johanhellsvik/introduction-to-pdc/PITCHME.md

 # from Beskow Lustre to my laptop
 $ scp <username>@beskow.pdc.kth.se:/cfs/klemming/scratch/<u>/<username>/file.txt .
 ```

-*If the username is the same on source and destination machine, you can
-leave it out*

 For large files use the transfer nodes on Tegner